 The Broken Arm, 12, rue Perrée, 75003, Paris

 Paris..
-I was 14 when I visited this beautiful city for the first time on a school trip.
-My classmates were bored while our French teacher guided us through the streets of Paris, telling us stories about every building, every statue, every little detail.
+Fourteen years old I was when I visited this city for the first time on a school trip.
+My fellow students were bored while our French teacher guided us through the streets of Paris, telling us stories about every building, every statue, every little detail.
 I was hanging on his lips.
 When we entered Le Jardin du Luxembourg and passed the Fontaine Médicis I fell in love.
-The calmness and peacefulness I felt when I saw a girl sitting there on a bench reading her book made me want to live there instantly.
+The calmness and peacefulness I felt when I saw a girl sitting there on a chair reading her book made me want to live there instantly.
 I wanted to be her.
 Though I don’t officially live in Paris it does feel a little like my second home with visits on a monthly base.
 I still often go to Jardin du Luxembourg with my book but I’m usually eating my way around the city.

 Click here to see all my posts about places in Paris.